nikel-api/nikel-parser/README.md

 Dataset parser for Nikel API

-Since websites can often change layouts, and things can break.
-This repo contains a hodgepodge of Python scripts that aren't intended to be robust.
+Since websites can often change layouts and things can break, this repo contains a hodgepodge of Python scripts that aren't intended to be robust.

 ### Setup